Rrrlang/spec/README.md

 ## Overview

-Rrr is a programming language to describe a Turing machine using only a binary alphabet consisting of only two symbols, `R` and `r`.
+Rrr is a programming language to describe a Turing machine using a binary alphabet consisting of symbols, `R` and `r`.

 A program in Rrr is a sequence of instructions for a universal machine.
 Each command represents a transition, which includes a starting state, a conditional